Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 property | comment | required
 --- | --- | ---
-`createForGroupNamesRegEx` | A regex (matched against authorizableId of groups) to select the groups, test users should be created for | required
+`createForGroupNamesRegEx` | A regex (matched against authorizableId of groups) to select the groups, test users should be created for.
+The regular expression may contain [capturing groups](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg). | required
 `prefix` | The prefix for the authorizable id, for instance if prefix "tu-" is given, a user "tu-myproject-editors" will be created for group "myproject-editors" | required
 `name` | The name as configured in user's profile, allows for interpolation with EL *) | optional, defaults to "Test User %{group.name}"
 `description` | The description as configured in user's profile, allows for interpolation with EL *) | optional, not set by default